 There’s something about mountain roads that really get me excited.
-The appeal must be the combination of the grand views plus the challenge of getting my bike to the top.
-For many of these roads, I’m still indecisive about whether I’d rather enjoy the view slowly on the way up, or fast on the way down.
-It’d be pretty exhilarating bombing down many of these roads!
+Perhaps it’s the grand views in combination with the challenge of getting my bike to the top.
+For many of the below roads, I’m still indecisive about whether I’d rather enjoy the view slowly on the way up, or fast on the way down!

 Without further ado, here’s my list of the best roads in the world!